-(c) reporting any inconsistencies to senior management, the Supply Chain Officer and/or the Controller (as appropriate);
+(c) reporting any inconsistencies to senior management, the Supply Chain Officer and/or the Compliance officers (as appropriate);

-(d) regarding any supplier with whom problematic issues recur as an Uncooperative Supplier in accordance with these Rules;
+In addition to the above points, each policy may include any or all of the following:

-(e) ensuring that any assessor of a shipment is independent from any conflict of interest.
+- (a) regarding any supplier with whom problematic issues recur as an Uncooperative Supplier in accordance with these Rules for RBDG; - (b) ensuring that any assessor of a shipment is independent from any conflict of interest. - (c) if applicable, verify a supplier's participation in the Extractive Industry Transparency Initiative (EITI).

-AEG has in place an adequate security procedure from opening an account up to daily transactions.
-Any inconsistencies observed are reported to the compliance Officer, and the matter is communicated to the concerned department or counterparty and appropriate action is taken.
+communicated to the concerned department or counterparty and appropriate action is taken.
 Shipments are physically segregated until verification is done and confirmed.
-There is system in place to check for inconsistencies and reporting to top management through Compliance Officer.
-The Compliance Officer and Compliance Assistant verifies incoming shipments if they have complete documentations, and if the source and quality of the shipment is consistent and approved with the suppliers' history and/or KYC declaration.
+There is system in place to check for inconsistencies and reporting to top management throughCompliance Officer.
+The Compliance Officer and Compliance Assistant verifies incoming shipments if they have complete documentations, and if the source and quality of the shipment is consistent and approved with the suppliers' historyand/or KYC declaration.
 After the shipment passed the compliance verification, a client code and unique reference number is assigned to the shipment, for further verification in the Production Department.
 Shipments are identified with unique code so that assessors are not aware from which customer material is received for confidentiality purposes and to avoid possible conflict of interest.

-- (a) Security boxes are available in the safe department - (b) All shipments are segregated until verification has done and confirmed.
-An initial approval from the compliance department is needed before processing the shipment (using the Consolidated Client Shipment Form) - (c) The production staff will make the assessment whether the information in the consolidated client shipment form is matching with the shipment.
+- a) Security boxes are available in the safe department - All shipments are segregated until verification has done and confirmed.
+An initial approval from the compliance department is needed before processing the shipment (using the Consolidated Client Shipment Form) - c) The production staff will make the assessment whether the information in the consolidated client shipment form is matching with the shipment.
 There are two departments whom are required to do the checks, the safe for the physical appearance and the weight, and the laboratory department for the declaration of the type of gold (purity and trace elements) if approved, the shipment will be processed.
 If not, a notification will be sent to the compliance officer using the Shipment Discrepancy Form.
-The shipment will be on hold, and the compliance officer will investigate the matter and decide whether to approve or reject the shipment based on the result of the investigation. (d) A record of issues (High Risk Transaction Reports, Shipment Discrepancy Reports) is kept to monitor if the supplier has the same inconsistensies.
-3 departments asses the shipment before processing to minimize the possibility of conflict of interest.
-Also, the clients have special codes which is only available to limited staff to ensure that conflict of interest is avoided.
+The shipment will be on hold, and the compliance officer will investigate the matter and decide whether to approve or reject the shipment based on the result of the investigation. - d) A record of issues is kept to monitor if the supplier has the same inconsistensies. - e) 3 departments assess the shipment before processing to minimize the possibility of conflict of interest.
+Also, the clients have special codes which is only available limited staff to ensure that conflict of interest is avoided. - f) If applicable, we verify the participation of a supply chain actor with the EITI.